keroyan/AuUI/README.md

   git clone https://github.com/SorryX/AuUI
 ```

-That's it after that you just include all of the files inside "includes" and you're done.
+That's it after that you just include all of the files inside "includes" and you are done.
 <br>
 You can also just download the project if you don't want to install "git".

 ## What does this project use

+- To Draw?
-This project uses directX to draw all it's elements e.g buttons, checkboxes
+  - It uses DirectX to draw all it's elements e.g Text, Checkboxes
+- To Create Window?
-but it uses Windows API to make a window and for events.
+  - It uses Windows API to make a basic Window
+- Made in?
+  - Plain C++